bndtools/bnd/docs/_instructions/runstartlevel.md

 The value of `order` can take on the following values:

-* `mergedsortedbyname` – Ordering by name (and version) and then merging was the original behavior.
+* `mergedsortbynameversion` – Ordering by name (and version) and then merging was the original behavior.
 This is therefore the default.
-* `sortedbyname` – For completeness, this option orders the bundles by name and version and then assigns a startlevel.
+* `sortbynameversion` – For completeness, this option orders the bundles by name and version and then assigns a startlevel.
 * `random` – Use a random ordering.
 The ordering uses an algorithm that is based on the random number generator and should therefore be different on each run.
 * `leastdependenciesfirst` – Sort the resources _topologically_ and place the resources with the least dependencies first.